debasmita-econ/debasmita-econ.github.io/_posts/2020-11-27-phd-applications.md

 ## More Resources

+One of the reasons I put this FAQ together is because similar blog posts helped me *a lot* when I was applying to PhD programs.
+There are tons of resources out there, but personal and domain-specific resources were the most helpful for me.

 Here is some more advice on PhD applications that might be helpful.

 - [PhD Application Tips](https://www.youtube.com/watch?v=dAk3pEa4OZs) by Casey Fiesler